Skip to main content

 Testosterone can influence fluid retention and blood pressure.
 Some individuals undergoing TRT may experience a slight increase in blood pressure, potentially due to sodium and water retention.
 While this effect is generally mild, it warrants careful monitoring, especially in individuals with pre-existing hypertension.

 The mechanisms behind this fluid retention are thought to involve mineralocorticoid receptor activation, although the direct clinical impact on long-term cardiovascular outcomes requires further investigation.
-Regular checks are an integral part of TRT management to identify and address any significant elevations promptly.
+Regular blood pressure checks are an integral part of TRT management to identify and address any significant elevations promptly.

 Does Long-Term TRT Influence Atherosclerotic Progression?